How To Become a Licensed Real Estate Agent in New York

 Video Course Vs. Reading Course

-There are actually two different types of online courses offered.
+There are two different types of online courses offered.

-One is a course where for all or most lessons, one can watch or listen to an expert lecturing on the topic.
+One is a course where, for most lessons, one can watch or listen to an expert lecture.

-You are required to watch the entire lesson and then complete a quiz to pass the lesson.
+Watching the entire lesson and then completing a quiz to pass the class would be best.

 The more conventional course is one where reading the lesson is required.

-Both types of courses are timed to ensure that 1) you complete 75 hours and 2) that you are paying attention to the lessons.
+Both courses are timed to ensure that 1) you complete 75 hours and 2) you pay attention to the lessons.

 The reading course may be better for someone who wants to go at their own pace and save money.

-However, the video course is more ideal for someone who is busy and can multitask and listen to a lesson while getting other menial tasks done.
+However, the video course is ideal for someone who is busy and can multitask and listen to a lesson while completing other menial tasks.

 The In-Person Course

-You can also choose to take the course in person at a local real estate school.
-The typical course includes around 20 individual class sessions that last between 3-4 hours long.
+You can also take the course personally at a local real estate school.
+The typical system includes around 20 individual class sessions lasting 3-4 hours.

-If you want to accelerate this part of your training, you can take 2 class sessions per day on each consecutive day, which means you can finish the course in only 10 days.
+If you want to accelerate this part of your training, you can take 2 class sessions per day on each consecutive day, which means you can finish the course in only ten days.

-The benefits of an in-person course are that you have instructors who are right in front of you and who can guide you in the right direction or answer your questions if you have any.
+The benefits of an in-person course are that you have instructors who are right in front of you and can guide you in the right direction or answer your questions.

-You also get to be around other students who are in the same boat as you.
+You also get to be around other students in the same boat as you.
 You can make friends with them to have study sessions, for example.

-The downside is that it takes a long time to complete the course, around 8 weeks, and you can’t take it tailored around your personal schedule.
+The downside is that it takes around eight weeks to complete the course, and you can’t take it tailored to your schedule.

-The class itself sets the schedule, which isn’t good for students who lack the time.
+The class sets the schedule, which isn’t suitable for students who lack the time.

 You also have to purchase a textbook.